 It keeps the immune system healthy and prevents cell damage, which contributes to better body tissues, i.e., healthier skin, tendons, ligaments and blood vessels.
 This vitamin also helps healing, is an antioxidant and helps to better cope with colds and flus; it has very good effects on children and athletes.
 The ideal would be to take vitamin C once a day or according to medical indication, the important thing is not to abuse it because it can be counterproductive and cause intoxication.
 However, this supplement is one of the essential to promote health and daily energy.

 It is essential for muscle and nerve function, and can help improve sleep and reduce anxiety.
 It is considered one of the most important minerals for athletes and the elderly, since it is precisely in this population that there is a higher incidence of magnesium deficiency.
-People with type 2 diabetes may also have a deficit of this mineral, so it is advisable to consume it as a supplement.
+People with type 2 diabetes may also have a deficit of this mineral, so it is advisable to consume it as a natural supplement.

 Keep in mind that magnesium regulates muscle and nervous system function, helps control blood sugar levels and also blood pressure.
 If you have muscle pain, fatigue, weakness, high blood pressure, migraines or frequent headaches, cramps, constipation, sleep problems and irritability, may be signs that you lack magnesium, so you should consider taking it as a supplement, you will see how you feel better, minimizing these inconveniences.

 Zinc is an essential chemical element for the human body, as it is involved in many important functions, such as protein synthesis, wound healing and maintenance of the immune system.
 In addition, zinc is also used in industry, especially in the manufacture of electroplating and batteries.
 It is important for immune function and wound healing.